onkelbeh/HomeAssistantRepository/README.md

 ```
 no matter of the platform they are designed to run on, e.g. on a Raspberry Pi.
 Please choose your modules wisely :-)

-I will keep the best last two major versions of all three main Ebuilds and 2-3 versions of the current, when other Ebuilds are touched, unreferenced versions will be removed.
+I will keep the best last two major versions of all three main Ebuilds and 2-3 versions of the current, when other Ebuilds are touched, their unreferenced versions will be removed.

 ## 2022-07: file collisions with pysnmp
 With 2022.7.0, Home Assistant and some components started again using `pysnmplib`, this causes file collisions with `pysnmp`, which is referred by many packages from Gentoo. `pysnmp` uses the same namespace as `pysnmplib`, and should be compatible.
 To avoid the collisions, add the following packages